-- Set goals for your business, family and yourself.
+- Set goals for your business, family, and yourself.
 Balance is important.
 It doesn’t do any good to be working at home if your kids get neglected and vice versa.
 Set up your activities weekly or daily and prioritize.

-Tricia Russell of Pfafftown, NC, suggests:
+Tricia Russell of Pfafftown, North Carolina, suggests:

 - Keep a couple of bags of simple crafts handy that the kids can do themselves.
 The bags should have everything inside they need to do the craft.